lamm-mit/AtomAgents/README.md

 ### Reference

-Please see the paper on arXiv for further details.
+Please see the paper published in _PNAS_ for further details.

 ```bibtex
 @article{ghafarollahi2025automating,